Find food that fits your pet’s needs

-Your kitty constantly winks at you, and you've noticed her rubbing her eyes.
+Your kitty constantly winks at you, and you've noticed them rubbing their eyes.
 It's allergy season, which has your own eyes burning and itching as well.
 Could your kitty simply be suffering from allergies, or is there a more serious problem going on?
 Cat eye care is an important factor in the overall health of your pet, and understanding cat eye problems can help you prevent serious complications to your cat's vision.

 While cats aren't quite as susceptible to eye problems as dogs tend to be, when cats do develop eye problems they are often chronic, notes Animal Eye Care.
 Here are six eye disorders you're likely to encounter: